-T exas College of Osteopathic Medicine is a participant in the American Association of Colleges of Osteopathic Medicine Application Service
+T exas College of Osteopathic Medicine is a participant in the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).

-(AACÓMAS).

 Applicants using AACOMAS must be applying for the first year of study leading to the D.O. degree.
-Students applying for transfer should request application information from the director of admissions at TCOM.
+Students applying for transfer should request application information from the TCOM Office of Admissions.
 (See Procedures for Transfer elsewhere in this catalog.)

-The following guidelines should be followed:
+The following guidelines should be

+followed:

-The AACOMAS deadline for applications for the 1989 entering class is January 15, 1989.
+The AACOMAS deadline for applications for the 1990 entering class is March 1, 1990.